Education, Special Education, M.Ed.

 Classes for the program are a combination of online and in-seat on the Robert C. Pew Grand Rapids Campus.Format: Hybrid

-The special education program is 36-credit hours of coursework and is designed to be completed in two academic years for full-time students or a minimum of three academic years for part-time students.
-Students can choose from one of the following three emphasis areas: Cognitive Impairment, Emotional Impairment, or Learning Disabilities.
+The special education master's degree is 36 credit hours of coursework.
+Candidates can choose from one of the following three emphasis areas: Cognitive Impairment, Emotional Impairment, or Learning Disabilities.
+Classes are offered in the evening, on weekends, during the spring/summer semester, and online, making scheduling easier for teachers.
 All students will study a variety of subjects including:

 - Evidence-based instructional practices